Crested Butte Backcountry Skiing

 Lodging in Crested Butte

-As you’re planning your 2020 or 2021 backcountry ski trip to Crested Butte, you’ll need a place to stay.
+As you’re planning your backcountry ski trip to Crested Butte, you’ll need a place to stay.
 From Mt.
 Crested Butte all the way down to Gunnison, the valley is filled with accommodations to suit anyone’s needs.
 From condos to cabins to traditional hotels, we’ve got it all.
 Learn more on our lodging page.

 Before going backcountry skiing in Crested Butte (or anywhere), it’s a good idea to research the zone in which you’ll be recreating.
 In addition, familiarize yourself with the local, state and national avalanche safety resources available to you, and consult them often.
 An avalanche safety course is the best way to gain skills and knowledge to help you make good decisions in the backcountry.
 Wherever you choose to ski or snowboard this winter, abide by the principles of Leave No Trace.